 At A Glance

-To collect nutrition data about menu items in the largest restaurant chains in the United States.
+- Provides free access to nine years of nutrition information from the largest restaurant chains in the United States.

 Menu items from the largest chain restaurants in the United States.

-MenuStat was built by the New York City Department of Health and Mental Hygiene, with funding in part from the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.
+MenuStat was built and is maintained by the New York City Department of Health and Mental Hygiene, with funding in part from the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention.

 For questions, contact MenuStat@health.nyc.gov.

 Longitudinal.
-MenuStat currently includes data from 2012 and 2013, from January of each year.
-The following nutrition data were collected from restaurant websites: menu item name; serving size; servings per item; calories; total fat; saturated fat; trans fat; sodium; potassium; cholesterol; carbohydrates; dietary fiber; sugar; and protein.
-Other descriptive features were collected, such as whether an item appears on a kids menu, is meant to be shared, or is a limited-time offer or region-specific.
-Data will be collected annually.
-Item-level nutrition information was used as a primary source and downloadable nutrition menus were used as a secondary source.
+MenuStat currently includes data from 2008, 2010, 2012, 2013, 2014, 2015, 2016, 2017 and 2018.
+Data are collected annually in January and posted online later in that year.
+The following nutrition data were collected from restaurant websites: menu item name; serving size; calories; total fat; saturated fat; trans fat; sodium; potassium; cholesterol; carbohydrates; dietary fiber; sugar; and protein.
+Other descriptive features were coded, such as whether an item appears on a kids menu, is meant to be shared, or is a limited-time offer or region-specific.
+A codebook of data completeness by year is available on the website.

 Data Access and Cost

 See full list of publications and resources featuring MenuStat